Policy Analysis and Political Change

 This track focuses on analysis of policy formation, implementation, and evaluation designed to build sustainable peace.
 Students gain skills in developing policy as well as broader initiatives to promote normative and structural change.

-Career options: Policy advising in government, regional or global international organizations, or NGOs; political organizing and advocacy; human rights implementation, monitoring, and evaluation.
+Career options: Policy advising in government, regional or global international organizations, or NGOs; political organizing and advocacy; human rights implementation.

 Organizational Management and Leadership